authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 - Using the JWT Profile for Access Tokens effectively makes the introspection stateless and is discouraged for this purpose unless you have specific performance issues.
 We would rather find the cause of the performance issues and improve them in an instance where they are noticed.

+### Audience Request

+While not explicitly part of the specifications the `audience` parameter can be used during the Authorization Request phase of the Authorization Code Grant Flow or the Access Token Request phase of the Client Credentials Grant Flow.
+The specification leaves it up to Authorization Server policy specifically how audiences are granted and this seems like a common practice.

 ### Authorization Endpoint Configuration